Updated: Aug 20

 That first week we adjusted to living in a country where Covid did not make the daily headlines.
 It felt so good!

 Here are some photos of the day-trips we did with LYFE.
 We celebrated Christmas in style, that first family Christmas after covid.
 The pandemic made our holiday gathering very special and it made us realise to not take spending time with family for granted.
 We made unforgettable memories.

 Life inside LYFE

 With lockdown rumours in the air, we quickly went shopping and bought a few things to make the bus a bit more comfortable and make the space our own!
-We purchased 3 small carpets, coat hangers, shelves, a stool and a few cute fake plants to add a splash of colour!
+We purchased 3 small carpets, shelves, a stool and a few cute fake plants to add a splash of colour!
 In a bus, things need to be versatile & handy to store.

 A tiny home interior can quickly feel cluttered and therefore we have used light blocked colours (neutrals like whites, greys and beiges) but with some texture.
 At the same time we have tried to define our 3 little areas into zones; the comfy sitting area, the kitchen and the bedroom in the back.
 All with a similar colour scheme to make the space feel airier and larger because they reflect light!

 So wherever we are travelling to, and depending on the colourful places we are visiting and surrounding ourselves with, coming home to our bus will be the space to unwind, to relax, to plan but also to invite new friends.